jyurkiw/RedMUDAPI/README.md

-# NodeMudAPI
+# RedMUDAPI
-A REST API frontend to expose the NodeMudServer to client applications.
+A REST API frontend to expose the RedMUD backend to client applications.